jchin1968/presentations/deck/2018-10-25_unit-testing/slides.md

 ---
 class: center, middle
-# Demo
-# Text Transformer Plugin Code
+# Text Transformer Plugin Code Demonstration

+???
+- don't get too concern with how the field is created or how the transformer plugins are automatically detected
+- focus on Text Transformer plugins in src/Plugin/TextTransformer
+- notice how each text transformer is a separate class

 ---